-The National College Comedy Festival, founded in 1989, was the first large gathering of college and professional comedy talent.
-For the past 25 years, ComFest has played host to some of the brightest college comedy talent in the country, alongside established and up-and-coming professional acts.
-As Co-Producer of the 2015 festival, I wanted to streamline and mature the festival’s identity to keep pace with its growing prominence in the up-and-coming comedy scene.
+The National College Comedy Festival, founded in 1989, has hosted some of the brightest college comedy talent in the country alongside established and up-and-coming professional acts.
+As Co-Producer of the 2015 festival, I wanted to streamline and mature the festival’s identity to keep pace with its growing prominence.

-A secondary logo (right), for use only on public promotion of the annual event itself, provides a bolder, bouncier look for the poster and other applications seen at a distance.
+A secondary logo, for use on posters and other promotion of the annual show, provides a bolder, bouncier look that reads well at a distance.
 The main logo remains present on print collateral as a smaller entity representing the festival brand.

-For the event promotional material – posters, apparel, programs, etc. – we knew we wanted to capitalize on the Valentine’s Day date, put a twist on a classic “comedy” symbol, or ideally, do both.
-Since most recognizable symbols of comedy have rather hacky connotations, the struggle was to make the image recognizable but not the same old thing everyone has been seeing for years.
+For the event promotional material – posters, apparel, programs, etc. – we knew we wanted to capitalize on the Valentine’s Day date, put a twist on a classic comedy symbol, or ideally, do both.
+Since most recognizable symbols of comedy have rather “hack” connotations, the struggle was to make the image recognizable but not the same old thing everyone has been seeing for years.

 My co-producer Becca Baruc and I sketched many ideas including a snowman performing stand-up to a crowd of woodland creatures and a terrified heart running for his life from a hailstorm of Cupid’s arrows.
 The winner was a pair of rubber chickens, stabbed together in love with Cupid’s arrow.